-General Rehearsal is a content-rich, innovative presentation that combines works from three international art collections: V-A-C Foundation, KADIST and MMOMA.
-Designed to evolve and change like a living organism that adapts and responds to its environment, General Rehearsal adopts the structure of a theatrical play developing over three acts staged over a five-month period.
+General Rehearsal is a content-rich, innovative presentation that combines works from three international art collections: V-A-C Foundation, KADIST and Moscow Museum of Modern Art.
+The project addresses for the first time V-A-C’s new approach to exhibition making, introducing a more fluid, transparent method of working collectively and engaging all disciplines equally.
+Designed to evolve and change like a living organism that adapts and responds to its environment, it adopts the structure of a theatrical play developing over three acts to be staged over a five-month period.
 In this framework, the project proposes considering artworks as actors in the play, having a potential agency similar to human beings.
-With the project V-A-C also introduces a more fluid, transparent method of working collectively and engaging all disciplines equally.

-The top ﬂoor of the building will be designed like a storage space for works of art, a repository of potential actors organised in coherent formations: Angry Things, for example, groups images and objects that express a passion for a political cause, action or radical position.
-This is seen in Arseny Zhilyaev’s Co bblestone Weapon of the Proletariat, (2015, V-A-C collection), where both social and technological upheaval is represented by weapons and tools of revolt displayed in a star-shaped vitrine; The Recursive Things, mis-en-abime structures formation, instead, presents multilayered works such British artist Ryan Gander’s video Things that mean things and things that look like they mean things (2008, KADIST collection), where the spectator watches a documentary about the making of a film called The magic and the meaning, which, in reality, is an imaginary film that has never been made.
-The Cross-dressing Objects formation includes a series of photography and video works by the late Russian artist Vladislav Mamyshev-Monroe, which see him dressed up as and offering his unique portrayal of some of Russia’s and indeed the world’s most icon figures, from Dostoevsky and Warhol to a series of shots where he re-enacts the famous shower scene from the cult movie Psycho (Al l from Psycho , 2006, MMOMA collection).
+The top ﬂoor of the building will be designed like a storage space for works of art, a repository of potential actors organised in coherent formations.
+Angry Things, for example, groups images and objects that express a passion for a political cause, action or radical position.
+This is seen in Arseny Zhilyaev’s Cobblestone Weapon of the Proletariat, (2015, V-A-C collection), where both social and technological upheaval is represented by weapons and tools of revolt displayed in a star-shaped vitrine; The Recursive Things, mis-en-abime structures formation, instead, presents multi-layered works such British artist Ryan Gander’s video Things that mean things and things that look like they mean things (2008, KADIST collection), where the spectator watches a documentary about the making of a film entitled The magic and the meaning, which, in reality, is an imaginary film that has never actually been made.
+The Cross-dressing Objects formation includes a series of photography and video works by the late Russian artist Vladislav Mamyshev-Monroe (MMOMA collection), which see him dressed up as and offering his unique portrayal of some of Russia’s and indeed the world’s most icon figures, from Dostoevsky and Warhol to a series of shots where he re-enacts takes from the famous shower scene from the cult movie Psycho.

 Over time and space, the works of art will in turn be removed from this densely packed exhibition space to take on different roles in the three acts that will be staged in the grand middle floor gallery of this Moscow aristocratic mansion.
-Over the five-month exhibition period, General Rehearsal will offer the public curated selections of painting, drawing, sculpture, installation, photography, mixed-media, film, video and performance, including rare, iconic and major works of art alongside pieces from lesser-known, emerging talents from all over the world; new commissions and specially written scripts to narrate the presentations.
-One such example is that of the Moscow and Saint Petersburg based group T heatre of Mutual Operations, who have been invited to write and perform a screenplay inspired by the collections.
+Over the fivemonth exhibition period, General Rehearsal will offer the public curated selections of painting, drawing, sculpture, installation, photography, mixed-media, film, video and performance, including rare, iconic and major works of art alongside pieces from lesser-known, emerging talents from all over the world; new commissions and specially written scripts to narrate the presentations.
+One such example is that of the Moscow and Saint Petersburg based Theatre of Mutual Operations, who have been invited to write and perform a screenplay inspired by the collections.

 The Belgian artist Koenraad Dedobbeleer, well-known for expanding our perspective of objects and their appearance with his installation and sculpture, has been commissioned to design displays, walls, plinths, seating and other forms that will guide the visitor around General Rehearsal, transforming and opening up the building with his sculptural objects.

-General Rehearsal curatorial group from V-A-C and MMOMA: Elza Abdulkhakova, Kirill Adibekov, Katerina Chuchalina, Maria Doronina, Varvara Ganicheva, Diana Jangveladze, Anna Ilchenko, Daria Kalugina, Maria Kramar, Francesco Manacorda, Anna Panfilets, Andrey Parshikov, Anna Repina-Galenkina, Olga Stebleva and Polina Zotova
+General Rehearsal curatorial group from V-A-C and MMOMA: Elza Abdulkhakova, Tatyana Bagaeva, Katerina Chuchalina, Maria Doronina, Varvara Ganicheva, Diana Dzhangveladze, Anna Ilchenko, Daria Kalugina, Maria Kramar, Francesco Manacorda, Anna Panfilets, Andrey Parshikov, Anna Repina-Galenkina, Olga Stebleva, Polina Zotova

 Guest Curator: Emilie Villez (Director of Kadist, Paris)